Jeannette Vega

 Jeanette del Rosario Vega Morales (born 11 October 1957) is a Chilean politician and physician.
 Between March and August 2022, she served as Chile's Minister of Social Development and Family.

-On August 25 of 2022, resigns following a news report that one of her advisers, on her behalf, had contacted a Mapuche indigenous terrorist leader Héctor Llaitul who had called for an armed struggled against the state and who was arrested the day before.
+On 25 August 2022, Vega resigned following a news report that one of her advisers, on her behalf, had contacted a Mapuche indigenous terrorist leader Héctor Llaitul who had called for an armed struggled against the state and who was arrested the day before.